i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 one zip file...

 Note that none of these plugins are enabled by default.
-You have to enable them by editing the config.php plugin configuration file and updating the plugin list through the plugin management interface.
+You have to enable them by editing the [plugin configuration file](../RoundcubePlugins/config.php), and by updating the plugin list through the plugin management interface.
 This is done like this because requirements are not always same for all hosting providers.

 ## License